Radha Kalyanam (1981 film): Plot

 The movie is a triangle love story between the lover, the heroine and her husband.
-Radha (Raadhika) is a typical girl from a lower-middle-class family.
+Radha (Radhika) is a typical girl from a lower-middle-class family.
 She falls deeply in love with the new tenant upstairs, Palghat Madhavan (Chandramohan).
 Madhavan aspires to be a great music director, but struggles to get by.
 He is attracted to Radha.

 Dr. Anand (Sarath Babu), a widower, is forced to marry Radha to fulfill the wish of his dying mother.
 He fully intends to keep his promise of returning Radha to her rightful owner and partner, Madhavan, after hearing Radha's reason behind attempting suicide on their first night.
 Events lead to conflict in her mind between the husband and lover.
 Whom should Radha choose and why?